replicatedhq/troubleshoot.sh/docs/source/collect/goldpinger.md

 The `goldpinger` collector is used to collect pod-ping checks gathered by a [goldpinger service](https://github.com/bloomberg/goldpinger) installed in a kubernetes cluster.
 The collector makes a request to `<host>/check_all` endpoint.
 Periodically, this service will ping pods running on every node (daemonset pods) to ensure that nodes can reach all other nodes in that cluster.
 It caches these information and surfaces it via http endpoints.
 If this collector is run within a kubernetes cluster, the collector will directly make the http request to the goldpoinger endpoint (`http://goldpinger.<namespace>.svc.cluster.local:80/check_all`).
 If not, the collector attempts to launch a pod in the cluster and makes the request within the running container.

+If goldpinger is not installed, the collector will attempt to temporarily install it, and uninstall goldpinger once the collector has completed.

 ## Parameters

 In addition to the [shared collector properties](/collect/collectors/#shared-properties), it accepts the following parameters